We The People, They The Elites

 And why did his gun control enemy list not include “usual suspects” like the Brady Campaign to Prevent Gun Violence or The U.S. Conference of Catholic Bishops?

-Why did he reference… only people known as Jews?
+Why did he choose instead to reference so many… people known as Jews?

 Mr. LaPierre may be no more anti-Semitic than my old blackboard eraser.
 Maybe I’m reading into his recent screed’s references to Jews something that isn’t really there.